What If I Can’t Pay My IRS Installment Agreement? What Happens If I Miss a Monthly Payment?

 Letters to Watch for From the IRS

-IRS Letter 2975 is similar, indicating that the IRS intends to terminate your installment agreement and move forward with levying your assets.
+If you have missed a payment, watch out for a CP523 notice or IRS Letter 2975.
+Both notices state that you missed a payment and indicate that the IRS intends to terminate your installment agreement and move forward with levying your assets.
 It also indicates how much you owe.
 At that point, you have 30 days to pay what you owe and halt IRS levies.
-If you don’t make your payments or otherwise come to a new agreement with the IRS, the IRS can begin levying your assets 90 days after sending you CP523 or Letter 2975.
+If you don’t make your payments or otherwise come to a new agreement with the IRS, the IRS can begin levying your assets 90 days after sending these notices.

 How to Avoid Defaulting on Your Installment Agreement

 You want to avoid defaulting on your installment agreement at all costs.
 When you don’t respond to the notices sent by the IRS, they can move forward with more serious collection actions.
 They may seize your assets, garnish your wages, or garnish money held in your bank accounts.
-If you owe a massive amount of money, they can even restrict your passport.
+If you owe a significant amount of money, they can even restrict your passport.

 Steps to Avoid Default